jpulakka/differentialpressureprobe/README.md

 * Appropriate voltage scaling, so that, for example, 1 Pa = 10 mV
 * Appropriate bias, so that 0 Pa = 0 V

 Here's a simple circuit to do all that.
 The chosen components are available in tangible TO/DIP packages so that it's easy to build on a stripboard with old-school tools.
 The SDP816-125Pa pin pitch is less than the standard 2.54 mm, but it fits on regular stripboard by spreading the legs a bit.
-Mount it carefully to the board with M2.5 screws so that the pins don't bear load.
 Protect the sensor ports from dust with tape while building.
+Before soldering, mount the sensor carefully to the board with M2.5 screws so that the pins don't bear any load.

 ### Power supply